Andy Blunden

-Andy Blunden (born 11 October 1945) is an Australian writer and Marxist philosopher based in Melbourne.
+Andy Blunden (born 11 October 1945) is an Australian historian, writer, and Marxist philosopher, who is based in Melbourne.

 Biography

-Blunden is a member and secretary of the Marxists Internet Archive Collective (or Marxists.org), a website which contains many Marxist and Marxist related text on history, philosophy and politics along with many other topics.

-Another internet project Blunden is involved with is the "Marx Myths & Legends".
-This website hosts many articles of prominent Marxian scholars and activists dealing with misunderstandings and slander surrounding Marx and his ideas.

-His published works cover topics from Hegel to post-structuralism to ethics and politics.
-Blunden is a self-described "Hegelian Marxist with a 'pragmatist twist' using Lev Vygotsky."
+Blunden is a member and secretary of the Marxists Internet Archive Collective (or Marxists.org), a website which contains many Marxist and Marxist related text on history, philosophy, and politics along with many other topics.
+Another Internet project Blunden is involved with is the "Marx Myths & Legends".
+This website hosts many articles of prominent Marxian scholars and activists dealing with Karl Marx and his ideas.
+His published works cover topics from Georg Wilhelm Friedrich Hegel to post-structuralism to ethics and politics.
+Blunden is a self-described "Hegelian Marxist with a 'pragmatist twist' using Lev Vygotsky".